RN-Animations/MasterAnimations/Explanations/AnimatedNotification.md

 If you switched the height to use the width you could create a toast like animation notification system where the notification slides in from the left, or right.

 Additionally if you were to switch over the positioning of the notification to be bottom: 0 you could have the notification slide in from the bottom.

+- Additional info

+measure(callback)

+Determines the location on screen, width, and height of the given view and returns the values via an async callback.
+If successful, the callback will be called with the following arguments:

+* x
+* y
+* width
+* height
+* pageX
+* pageY

+Note that these measurements are not available until after the rendering has been completed in native.
+If you need the measurements as soon as possible and you don't need pageX and pageY, consider using the onLayout prop instead.